-The latest MTFP was approved by the Council on 8 March 2017; it covers a five-year period to March 2022 and will be refreshed in autumn 2018.
-The MTFP is based on the following key principles:
+The latest MTFP was approved by the Council on 8 March 2017; it covers a five-year period to March 2022 and is based on the following key principles:

-- The Council will live within its means and in doing so approve an annual budget that is balanced and affordable; - The Council has agreed to use its long-term investments as an investment fund and draw a sustainable amount of the long-term anticipated return from those investments each year to support services; - The cost of capital will be recognised by the Council and the cost of any borrowing undertaken will be borne by the revenue budget and met by the relevant service that will benefit from the capital investment; - The Executive Manager Finance will determine the costs associated with the management of significant corporate cost pressures, such as pay, pension and tax implications of national and local conditions of service.
+- The Council will live within its means and in doing so approve an annual budget that is balanced and affordable; - The Council has agreed to use its long-term investments as an investment fund and draw a

+- sustainable amount of the long-term anticipated return from those investments each year to support services; - The cost of capital will be recognised by the Council and the cost of any borrowing undertaken will be borne by the revenue budget and met by the relevant service that will benefit from the capital investment; - The Executive Manager Finance will determine the costs associated with the management of significant corporate cost pressures, such as pay, pension and tax implications of national and local conditions of service.
 Where these cannot be applied to service budgets a central contingency will be retained and allocated to service budgets when required; - A risk-based approach will be taken to areas of the budget that services identify to be uncertain in any single year and a central contingency will be retained and allocated to service budgets if required; - The MTFP will identify the level of funding that can be made available for the delivery of services and estimate the gap between income and expenditure for which income generation, savings options and further efficiencies will have to be implemented.
-Such options may arise from Business Transformation activities.